 A good way to check is to “heft” you hives, which means to lift one side then the other.
 If the hive feels light, you need to feed it.
 If you check the hives often enough, you will become familiar with the weights that are in the normal range and with those that are not.
 Comparing the weights of different hives is another good way to determine the amount of stores.
 If you find a hive or two that’s unusually light, you need to feed.
 A surplus of 60 pounds is a good goal.

-Do not use Boardman Feeders (those that fit in holders on the outside at the bottom board entrance) in cold weather.
+Do not use Boardman Feeders (those that slip in the bottom board entrance) in cold weather.
 Bees cluster in cold weather and can not move outside the hive to get the food.
-Boardman feeders are also notorious for causing robbing if the weather warms to the point that the bees can fly.
+Boardman feeders are also notorious for causing robbing (though robbing is seldom a problem in late winter) if the weather warms to the point that the bees can fly.
 They also attract ants.
 Boardman feeders work better if placed on top of the inner cover with their "bee entrance" near the vent hole, then place an empty super between the inner and outer cover.

 Frame feeders (division board feeders) are OK except a frame has to be removed put it in (ie..they replace a frame).
 Their disadvantage is that you have to open the hive to see fill them or just to see if feed is needed.
 They will generally drown some bees.
 If you do not take them out during a honey flow, the bees will likely build comb in them.